mauriziopaul/intro-to-R/_posts/2016-07-05-Lesson-04-apply.md

 ---

-In this lesson we will cover logic, loops, and the apply family of functions in R--the nuts and bolts of coding in R.
+In this lesson we will cover logic, loops, and the apply family of functions in R--the nuts and bolts of coding in R. This lesson uses this [R script](http://mauriziopaul.github.io/intro-to-R/teachingResources/logic.R).

 ## Logical comparisons

 ### if statements

-"If statements" evaluate a logical expression, and if the logical expression is `TRUE`, execute code.
+"If statements" evaluate a logical expression, and if the logical expression is `TRUE`, executes code in a block.

 ```
 > president <- 'John Adams'